 The daily management of the System's assets has been clearly delegated to the System's investment staff.
 In NEPC's opinion, this clear delegation and responsibility and accountability helps the Board maintain effective oversight of the System's defined benefit, and defined contribution funds.
-Monthly investment performance reviews and regular oversight of staff's activities, as well as the review of investment service providers continues to support of the Board's oversight duties.
+Monthly investment performance reviews, regular oversight of staff's activities, and reviews of investment service providers, continue in support of the Board's oversight duties.